validmeasures/validmeasures.github.io/_posts/2014-03-05-cmam-coverage-in-northern-nigeria.md

 The number of PSUs needed to reach the target sample size in each LGA was calculated using the following formula:

-$$ {n_{psu}=\frac{\text{Target sample size (n)}}{\text{median village population all ages}\times{\frac{\text{percentage of population 6 - 59 months}}{100}}\times{\frac{\text{SAM prevalence}}{100}}} $$
+$$ n_{psu}=\frac{\text{Target sample size (n)}}{\text{median village population all ages}\times{\frac{\text{percentage of population 6 - 59 months}}{100}}\times{\frac{\text{SAM prevalence}}{100}}} $$

 The percentage of the population aged between 6 and 59 months was estimated as 18%.
 SAM prevalence rates by MUAC were taken from results of SMART surveys conducted in 2011, 2012 and 2013.
 The SAM prevalence rate used in the formula for each state was adjusted from the results of the prevalence surveys taking into account the difference in seasons between the dates that the prevalence surveys were conducted and the dates that the SLEACs were going to be performed.
 More importantly,  adjustments were made to the SAM prevalence rates with the underlying aim of ensuring that enough villages or settlements were surveyed in order to reach the target sample size of 40 per LGA.
-This generally meant having to underestimate the prevalence of SAM per state. <a href="#TAB1">Table 1</a> presents the SAM prevalence rates per state used to obtain the number of LGAs to be surveyed using the formula specified above.
+This generally meant having to underestimate the prevalence of SAM per state.
+[Table 1](#TAB1) presents the SAM prevalence rates per state used to obtain the number of LGAs to be surveyed using the formula specified above.

 <a name="TAB1"></a>
 **Table 1:** SAM prevalence rates per state used in the SLEAC survey